Straight glass drinkers are not amused, according to a poll carried out in my local.

 Aficionados of the straight glass make a habit of tipping three-quarters of a pint down their gullet the moment it is drawn and immediately ask the barman to top them up ‘with another half.’
 They like what they call ‘a quiet pint,’ a bag of crisps and a game of arrows.

 The dartboard is a distraction straight glass drinkers employ to avoid the continual flow of views pouring out from some bloke sitting on a bar stool nursing a dimpled glass as he bangs on about trade unions, foreigners, Mrs Thatcher and the Red Ensign that will replace the flag of the European Union on British ships thanks to reforming the tonnage tax regime.
-‘And that’s something we could only do now we’re out of the EU,’ said the dimpled glass drinker, quoting Chancellor Rishi Sunak.
+‘And that’s something we could only do now we’re out of the EU,’ said the dimpled glass drinker, quoting Rishi Sunak.

-Budget come and the budgets go.
+Policies come and go.
+Budget come and go.
 There are winners and losers.
 More people will turn out to be losers and rich people will get richer.

 As for Rishi Sunak, he won’t be saving 3p on a pint.
 The glass in the photograph is just a prop.
 He’s a teetotal.